Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 1. BigQuery for tabular data
 2. Dataflow to process unstructured data
 3. Use Dataflow to convert the unstructured data into binary data formats like TFRecord to improve ingestion performance during training.
-4. TensorFlow Extended for leveraging TensorFlow ecosystem to prepare your data for training.
+4. TensorFlow Extended for leveraging TensorFlow ecosystem.
 5. TensorFlow Transform is the TensorFlow component that enables defining and executing a preprocessing function to transform your data.
-6. DataProc is recommended for customers with existing implementation using Hadoop with Spark to perfom ETL, or who want to levarage their experience with Hadoop on-premises to create a cloud-based solution.

 ## Responsible AI Development